 Some links in this post may be affiliate links

-Crassula muscosa (Watch Chain Plant) requires bright light with at least 4-6 hours of direct sunshine, average warmth, moderate humidity and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding in the growing season.
+Crassula muscosa (Watch Chain Plant) requires bright light with at least 4-6 hours of direct sunshine, average warmth and humidity, and moderately moist, rich, well-drained, succulents soil coupled with monthly feeding in the growing season.

 Crassula Watch Chain is a drought-tolerant succulent perfect for beginners and experienced plant lovers.
 In this guide, we delve into how to keep your Crassula muscosa happy and thriving indoors.

 But first, let's learn some facts about this quirky, eye-catching succulent.
-Crassula muscosa also called Rattail Crassula or Clubmoss Crassula is among the popular Crassula varieties and bears tiny, scale-like, light-green leaves which are densely packed around a thin stem.
+Crassula muscosa also called Rattail Crassula or Clubmoss Crassula is among well-liked Crassula varieties and bears tiny, scale-like, light-green leaves which are densely packed around a thin stem.

 Watch Chain Plant is much-branched plant whose leaves are arranged in opposite pairs around the stem in four rows which gives the stem a square shape.

-Rattail Crassula stems start off erect but as they mature, they begin to trail due to the weight of the leaves making this plant one of the best plants for a hanging basket, desktop, plant shelf or pedestal where they can cascade down beautifully.
+Rattail Crassula stems start off erect but as they mature, they begin to trail due to the weight of the leaves placing it among plants for a hanging basket, desktop, plant shelf or pedestal where they can cascade down beautifully.

 The species name, 'muscosa', is Latin for 'mossy', in reference to the moss-like appearance of this plant.
 While the synonmy, 'lycopodioides', is in reference to being like lycopodium (clubmoss).